Boran/docker-drupal/README.md

 # Building an image (e.g. inheriting from this one)
 Some changes can be made by creating a new image base on boran/drupal
+ - download a copy of drupal to a subfolder called drupal
  - Set new defaults for the "DRUPAL*" enviroment variables
  - include a custom.sh, which (if it exists) is run just before the end of start.sh. this could be used to run puppet, or other provisioning tool.

 # Building an image (e.g. changing this one)
   Grab sources from Github
+ - download a copy of drupal to a subfolder called drupal
 ```
   docker build -t="boran/drupal" .
   # Interative: stop/delete/rebuild: